JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Orvonton

-[UB 0:0.5](/en/The_Urantia_Book/0#p0_5)  Orvonton is one of the seven evolutionary superuniverses of time and space which circle the never-beginning, never-ending creation of divine perfection—the central universe of _Havona.
+[UB 0:0.5](/en/The_Urantia_Book/0#p0_5)  Orvonton is one of the seven evolutionary superuniverses of time and space which circle the never-beginning, never-ending creation of divine perfection—the central universe of _Havona_.
-_The place to (O) “arise and shine” (Or) with a victory in faith (v) that “overcomes the world” (on) and harmonizes with all those “who have ears to hear.” (ton).
+The place to (O) “arise and shine” (Or) with a victory in faith (v) that “overcomes the world” (on) and harmonizes with all those “who have ears to hear.” (ton).

 _orior:_ Latin: (present infinitive _orīrī_, perfect active _ortus sum_); third conjugation _iō-variant_, deponent
 1) I rise, get up.